Microsoft Azure is a cloud computing service offering virtual machines.

 - XPVS Server License is invalid (for example the MacAddress changes after the reboot)

 - Updates conflict with the installed version of XPVS Server

 - Remote Desktop Service crashes or is not started (also various reasons)

-And as there is no "console " session possilbe - like in Hyper-V, VmWare, Proxmox ... etc.
+And as there is no "console " session possible - like in Hyper-V, VmWare, Proxmox ... etc.

 there is no chance to connect to the machine and repair the configuration, settings, update the software, reactivate the license, etc.

-We do not recommend that plattform to virutalize server with XPVS Server installed .
+We do not recommend this plattform to virtualize server with XPVS Server installed .

 But there are some management tools like Openssh to access the server.
 For further information please contact Thinstuff Support (firstname.lastname@example.org)